 I tried all the physical things one can try, including an ill fated self-choking incident that left me with the same ‘lucky to be here’ gasp of gratitude as the time I slipped in the bath, thudded down directly onto my coccyx, and for a brief second thought I’d fractured my spine into paralysis.
 I tried getting drunk.
 I tried getting stoned.
 I tried holding my breath.
 And still… nothing.

 It’s been a few years now and I’m pleased to report that it – and I – did make a pretty successful, if a little war-torn, come back [check out my next post for the gory details].
 Of course, it isn’t the same any more.
 It’s a little less intense and it’s become quite the tease.
 You know, the friend who ditched you for the popular girls, but still wants to be friends when they’re being bitches.
-Being desensitised means it takes a lot more to turn me on these days, but in a way (and yes, you have to really want to see it), it’s not a terrible thing.
+Being desensitised means it takes a lot more to turn me on these days, but in a way (and yes, you have to really want to see this point), it’s not a terrible thing.
 It’s forced me to really think about what I like, and who I’d like to do it with.
 It’s forced me to get to know my body better than I ever did when it was easy, and it’s forced me to have some tough conversations with myself about what is and isn’t okay to watch (conclusion: everything is fine as long as everyone wants to be there, but please god don’t let me die without closing all those windows).

 Mostly though, I feel gratitude.
-It turns out that no matter how drugged up you are, there is no limited number you can have.
+It turns out that no matter how drugged up you are, there is no limited number of orgasms you can have.
 And that knowledge provides a far greater mental relief than either sex or drugs combined.
 That, and my bucket of lube.

-Andrea is a mostly straight thirty something comedian and writer based in London.
-She writes film features, sex columns, beauty reviews, sitcoms, corporate stuff she wouldn’t put her name to, and stand up solo shows.
+Andrea is a mostly straight thirtysomething comedian and writer based in London.
+She writes film features, sex columns, beauty reviews, sitcoms, corporate stuff she wouldn’t put her name to, and stand-up solo shows.
 Check out her website for examples of her work and details of her 2018 Edinburgh Festival show ‘Holes of Joy’, watch her on NextUpComedy.com, or follow her on Twitter @ShutUpAndrea.